ethan-campbell/ethan-campbell.github.io/_pages/defense.md

 ---

 If you are reading this, please know that I appreciate you even if you can't attend!
-If you can make it, no need to RSVP (I will not be checking my email much until after Wednesday, in any case).
+If you can make it, no need to RSVP.
+I will not be checking my email much until after Wednesday, in any case.

 Feel free to text me at 224-388-0301 with any questions.
 If you contact me on Wednesday, I might not see your message, but my partner Pin-An will be monitoring her texts and can help.
 Her number is 734-623-3830.